fgimenez/vagrant-shell-commander/README.md

 # Vagrant::Shell::Commander

-Vagrant plugin for executing arbitrary shell commands on guest.
-Executes the given command on all the machines on multinode environments.
+Vagrant plugin for executing arbitrary shell commands on guest(s).
+Executes the given command on all the machines of multinode environments, or just in one of them.
 It also gives the option to specify a working directory.

 ## Installation